-DAMAGES.
+This Roper appliance is warranted by Whirlpool Corporation.
+Under no circumstances shall it be liable under this warranty for incidental or consequential damages.
 Some states do not allow the exclusion or limitation of incidental or consequential damages, so this exclusion or limitation may not apply to you.
 This warranty gives you specific legal rights, and you may also have other rights which vary from state to state.

-Outside the 50 United States, this warranty does not apply.
-Contact your authorized Roper dealer to determine if another warranty applies.
+Outside the United States, a different warranty may apply.
+For details, please contact your authorized Roper dealer.

 If you need service, first see the "Troubleshooting" section of this book.
-After checking "Troubleshooting," additional help can be found by checking the "Requesting Assistance or Service" section or by calling our Customer Interaction Center telephone number, 1-800-447-6737, from anywhere in the U.S.A.
+After checking "Troubleshooting," additional help can be found by checking the "Requesting Assistance or Service," section or by calling 1-616-923-7113 from anywhere in the U.S.A.